 Those Girly Things

-Hair needs washing or going camping?
-Just use a bandana.
+If your hair needs washing or you're going camping, just use a bandana.

 A sarong has many uses; as a sheet for sleeping, a towel to dry yourself with, a cover up for the beach and a mat to sit on.